-Without taking into account any other changes in such net tangible book value after June 30, 2017, other than to give effect to (i) the conversion of all of our preferred shares into Class A ordinary shares on a one-for-one basis, which will occur automatically upon the completion of this offering, (ii) our issuance and sale of ADSs in this offering, at the initial public offering price of US\$13.0 per ADS and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised) and (iii) the issuance and sale of 1,153,846 Class A ordinary shares through the Concurrent Private Placements, with net proceeds of US\$130.1 million to us, our pro forma net tangible book value as of June 30, 2017 would have been US\$7.06 per outstanding ordinary share, including Class A ordinary shares underlying our outstanding ADSs, or US\$3.53 per ADS.
-This represents an immediate increase in net tangible book value of US\$18.94 per ordinary share, or US\$2.27 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$18.94 per ordinary share, or US\$9.47 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after June 30, 2017, other than to give effect to (i) the conversion of all of our preferred shares into Class A ordinary shares on a one-for-one basis, which will occur automatically upon the completion of this offering, (ii) our issuance and sale of ADSs in this offering, at an assumed initial public offering price of US\$12.50 per ADS, the mid-point of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses payable by us (assuming the over-allotment option is not exercised) and (iii) the issuance and sale of 1,200,000 Class A ordinary shares through the Concurrent Private Placements, calculated based on the midpoint of the estimated offering price range shown on the front cover page of this prospectus, with net proceeds of US\$125.8 million to us, our pro forma net tangible book value as of June 30, 2017 would have been US\$6.88 per outstanding ordinary share, including Class A ordinary shares underlying our outstanding ADSs, or US\$3.44 per ADS.
+This represents an immediate increase in net tangible book value of US\$14.36 per ordinary share, or US\$2.18 per ADS, to existing shareholders and an immediate dilution in net tangible book value of US\$18.12 per ordinary share, or US\$9.06 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per ordinary share basis at the initial public offering price per Class A ordinary share of US\$26.00 and all ADSs are exchanged for Class A ordinary shares:
+The following table illustrates the dilution on a per ordinary share basis assuming that the initial public offering price per Class A ordinary share is US\$25.00 and all ADSs are exchanged for Class A ordinary shares: